spxak1/weywot/Pop_OS_Dual_Boot.md

 ##### 3.2.1.1.
 Install Windows with **planning** for Pop!_OS (hard and redundant as you should install Pop first)

-All the **planning** is, is to install Windows with a **larger** EFI partition so that you can use it also for Pop!_OS.
-Windows's EFI partition is by default only 100MB and it is as a result too small for more than OS to store its EFI files.
-If you make this larger, say 512MB (I would advise 1GB for extra space), you can then use this partition for all your OS's.
+All the **planning** is necessary to install Windows with a **larger** EFI partition so that you can use it also for Pop!_OS.
+Windows's EFI partition is by default only 100MB and as a result it is too small for more than one OS to store its EFI files.
+If you make this larger, say 512MB (I would advise 1GB for extra space), you can then use this partition for all your OSs.
 You can do that following [this guide here](https://www.ctrl.blog/entry/how-to-esp-windows-setup.html).

 Once you have Windows installed with a large EFI partition you can install Pop!_OS.
 Simple steps include:
 1. Boot from Live USB.